Wizards and Witches

 The Wizard of Earthsea

 The Wizard of Earthsea is shorter than our other titles, was written first and is the darkest of our fantasy recommendations.
 A young Sparrowhawk travels to a wizard's school which has few of the privileges and affectations of a boarding school.
-Magic is dark, powerful and interwoven into the fabric of the many islands of the world of Earthsea.
+Magic is wild, powerful and interwoven into the fabric of the many islands of the world of Earthsea.

 The following fantasy titles are all about dragons and their relationships with humans.
 The first two books are aimed at young adults of about 9+, while the third title is a fantasy and SciFi classic suitable for teenagers and adults: